COVID-19 Procedures Update, 4/18/2021

 Exhibits tell the story of Edgar Allan Poe’s life and death in Baltimore and significant artifacts such as Edgar’s portable writing desk and chair, and a telescope, china and glassware used by Edgar when living with the Allan family in Richmond, Virginia.
 Changing exhibits and tours are scheduled from time to time.

 An Important Note to Visitors: There are no restroom facilities in the House and Museum (though we can recommend nearby facilities.)
-The House is not accessible to handicapped visitors but a video tour will be available on this website and at the Museum.
+The House is also not accessible to handicapped visitors and/or service animals but a video tour is available on this website.
 The House is small with tight winding staircases and may not be suitable for all visitors.